The reason you’re in a dead bedroom, is You.

 When they have had their first solo time, meet up again in the safe space you have created, and talk about it together.
 Talk about how it felt and if they felt good, or indifferent, or want more or less of it.
 Remember, don’t make it about sex, and be supportive of what ever they want to talk about.

-Eventually, my hope is, that if you start talking and do this enough, you can progress the conversation on to other more intimate subjects.
+Eventually, my hope is, that if you start talking to each other in this way, you can progress the conversation on to other more intimate subjects.
 It’s my hope, that the space you have created with each other in these fire side chats has become the safe protected space that you needed to talk about anything that becomes important in your relationship.

 Covid gave us that time…